 - Pentecost Day/Whit Sunday (the day moves it is generally anywhere from the 20th to the end of the month)

 Besides the “regular” national holidays the tail end of Easter/Spring holidays where the children do not return until the first week of May (generally).
 Account for French families being on holiday too for flights, trains, and restaurants.

 And lastly, French Mother's Day is the last Sunday of May so the parks may get crowded.
 Restaurants will be crowded ALL day.

 Visiting Paris is an exciting experience but there are things you can do to make sure you avoid glitches.

-- For many of the Mays I have been in Paris, there have been transportation strikes which can impact you moving about the city and the country!
+- Be aware of transportation strikes.
+For many of the Mays I have been in Paris, there have been transportation strikes which can impact you moving about the city and the country!

 - Book your attractions early.
 While it isn't the height of the tourism season, there are still visitors and crowds.
 Booking early ensures you get into the attractions that truly interest you.
 Try out any skip-the-line options to avoid long waits.
 It is worth the money.

-- May is not a month you can generally book a spur-of-the-moment trip!
+- Book in advance.
+May is not a month you can generally book a spur-of-the-moment trip!
 You should book in advance.
 Watch for deals on flights, hotels, and tours.